Dr. Jolene Brighten, ND, Guest

 The thyroid, adrenals, and ovaries work together to function properly and produce hormones in the right amounts to keep the body running optimally.
 If one system topples, the other two are affected.

 I find that starting with the adrenals proves to be the most beneficial to supporting hormonal health and is often the missing piece in restoring a low libido.
-Below you’ll find the top ways to address HPA-axis dysfunction, support the adrenals, balance hormones, and revive your mojo!Focus on a healing mantra that embraces your physical body: I love every aspect of my body; or my… Click To Tweet
+Below you’ll find the top ways to address HPA-axis dysfunction, support the adrenals, balance hormones, and revive your mojo!Focus on a healing mantra that embraces your physical body: I love every aspect of my body, or my body is wondrous.
+Click To Tweet

 9 Ways to Get Your Mojo Back with Hashimoto’s